google/bumble/docs/mkdocs/src/extras/android_remote_hci.md

 ANDROID REMOTE HCI APP
 ======================

 This application allows using an android phone's built-in Bluetooth controller with a Bumble host stack running outside the phone (typically a development laptop or desktop).
 The app runs an HCI proxy between a TCP socket on the "outside" and the Bluetooth HCI HAL on the "inside".
 (See [this page](https://source.android.com/docs/core/connect/bluetooth) for a high level description of the Android Bluetooth HCI HAL).
 The HCI packets received on the TCP socket are forwarded to the phone's controller, and the packets coming from the controller are forwarded to the TCP socket.

 Building
 --------

-You can build the app by running `./gradlew build` (use `gradlew.bat` on Windows) from the `RemoteHCI` top level directory.
+You can build the app by running `./gradlew build` (use `gradlew.bat` on Windows) from the `extras/android/RemoteHCI` top level directory.
 You can also build with Android Studio: open the `RemoteHCI` project.
 You can build and/or debug from there.

 If the build succeeds, you can find the app APKs (debug and release) at: